Table of Contents

 Type of water supply

-Is your supply from a well or is it from the city’s reservoir?
+Is your supply from a well, or is it from the city’s reservoir?
 You may also want to check if it runs through old lead pipes.
-You might also want to have it tested to know what type of contaminants are present.
-By knowing these, you’ll find out which type of water is best for you.
+You might also want to have it tested to know what contaminants are present.
+Knowing these lets, you discover which type of water is best for you.

 Budget

-Set the budget you’re comfortable with and look for options that make the cut.
+Set the budget you’re comfortable with, and look for options that cut.

 Portability

-Are you a stay-home type of guy or do you travel a lot?
-Of course if you travel a lot, you have to consider portability so you can enjoy the fruit of your investment even on your days away from home.
+Are you a stay-home type of guy, or do you travel often?
+Of course, if you travel a lot, you have to consider portability to enjoy the fruit of your investment even on your days away from home.

 Final thoughts

-Now that you’ve learned about distilled and purified water, it’s now time to know what you need and to weigh your options.
+Now that you’ve learned about distilled and purified water, it’s time to know what you need and weighs your options.
 Use our buyer’s guide to help you narrow down your choices!
 Happy shopping!